Kurt Cobain: Montage of Heck: Criticism

 Frances stated that "that movie ended up being not what I wanted it to be," and stated "The first half of the movie is really beautiful; the second half, we all ended up hating Kurt.
-We were all like, 'You whiny little b***h.
+We were all like, 'You whiny little bitch.
 What is wrong with you?'
 That wasn't reflective of what we were trying to convey."

-Cobain's mother, Wendy, also had regret in relation to working on the film.
-She said that "I regret working with [Morgen]."
+Cobain's mother, Wendy, also had regret in relation to working on the film and with Morgen.
 Frances countered stating that while "I don't regret working with him," she did "regret not being in a headspace to be more involved.
 I was on a lot of drugs.
 I was not present.
 I was not capable of having authentic input."

 Companion book

 Along with the film, a companion book of the same name was released.
 It is co-authored by Richard Bienstock and Morgen, who contributed a foreword.
 The book contains animation stills from the film as well as transcripts of interviews, photographs, and Cobain's artwork that were not featured in the film.
 Two editions of the book were published.
 Insight Editions published the North American edition, which contains 160 pages (ISBN 978-1608875498).
 Omnibus Press published the British edition, which contains 208 pages, under the name Kurt Cobain: A Montage of Heck (ISBN 978-1783059669).